-Tobermory Cruise with a Baby or Toddler (2023)
+Tobermory Cruise with a Baby or Toddler (2024)

-Heading to Tobermory this summer, and wanting to take a Tobermory boat cruise with a baby or toddler?
+Heading to Tobermory this summer, and want to take a Tobermory boat cruise with a baby or toddler?
 You’re in the right place!
 Boat tours in Tobermory, when well planned, are a fun thing to do with kids of any age – including babies and toddlers.

 Boat cruises are a main attraction in Tobermory, because they bring visitors to the famous Flowerpot Island, the Sweepstakes 1800s shipwreck, the Grotto, Niagara escarpment coastline, and other natural local wonders.